rohanfatangare/C-Language/README.md

 # C-Language
-In this repository, I uploading some Programs/ exercises about C language.
+In this repository, I have uploaded some Programs/ exercises of C language.